Nullset14/DistributedSystems/README.md

 # Simple Distributed Hash Table(Dht)

+* **Server and Ports** - The app would open one server socket that listens on 10000.
+5 AVDs are used to simulate a distributed system setting.
+The redirection ports are 11108, 11112, 11116, 11120, and 11124.

 * **Features** - ID space partioning, Ring-based routing and Node joins.
 Keys were generated using SHA-1 hash.

 # Simple Dynamo